 A neuromuscular dentist will also look at the impact a dental restoration may have on your current bite, and will never give you a crown or filling that will cause you long-term discomfort or poor fit.

 Drs.
 Ken & Marnie Collins received specialized training in neuromuscular dentistry from The Las Vegas Institute of Advanced Dental Studies, the premier neuromuscular dental institute in the world.
 They are now clinical instructors at this neuromuscular dentistry school.

-If you live in Spokane Valley and you’re searching for a neuromuscular dentist that ensures your smile is as healthy, comfortable, and durable as it is attractive, contact Collins Dentistry & Aesthetics or make an appointment online.
+If you live in Spokane and you’re searching for a neuromuscular dentist that ensures your smile is as healthy, comfortable, and durable as it is attractive, contact Collins Dentistry & Aesthetics or make an appointment online.